The Adoption Homestudy for Same Sex Couples

 Home Study Example: Emily and Heather

 Emily and Heather, both in their late thirties, always knew they wanted to be parents.
 They looked into alternative insemination using the sperm of a friend, but it never felt right.
 Over time, they realized they were drawn to adoption.
-For a year, they attended a "Wannabe Moms and Dads" support group at The LGBT Community Center in Manhattan.
+For a year, they attended a hopeful parent support group at The LGBT Community Center in Manhattan.
 They explored using three different adoption agencies, and like Jack and Robb, they chose the one they believed was most committed to helping same-sex couples become parents.
-This agency simply "blew the other agencies away," says Emily, and they offered a pre-adoption weekend where the couple could further explore their desire to adopt.
+This agency simply “blew the other agencies away,” says Emily, and they offered a pre-adoption weekend where the couple could further explore their desire to adopt.

 The day of the home study loomed large, finding Emily and Heather anxiously cleaning and re-cleaning their apartment.
 When the social worker arrived, they quickly learned that cleanliness was far less important than the fact that they had fire alarms and guards on their windows.

 What surprised both Emily and Heather was the intensity of the parenting questions they were asked.
 While they were supported by their families and had solid relationships with their parents, they realized that the two of them as a couple had different approaches to parenting.

 After the home study, they got some books on parenting and engaged in conversations about how they planned to raise their child.
 Between the coaching they received from their support group and the exploration of their parenting ideas with each other, Emily and Heather soon found they were ready to bring a child into their home.
 So far, their adoption journey has spanned 15 months and they are eagerly awaiting their baby.